Types of Aid

 - Federal Direct PARENT PLUS Loan Application/Authorization - This must be completed yearly or with each loan request.
-Forms must be submitted to the Rocky Mountain College Financial Aid Office.
+Submitted this form to the Rocky Mountain College Financial Aid Office.
 PLUS Loan requests will not be processed until this document is received.
-PLUS loan funds will be disbursed equally between Fall and Spring semesters.
+PLUS loan funds are disbursed equally between Fall and Spring semesters.
 To help determine the annual loan amount to apply for, refer to the student’s registration billing statement that includes course schedule, total tuition, fees, housing and meal plan costs, expected financial aid, and remaining balance due, and use our Loan Calculator, or contact the financial aid office at firstname.lastname@example.org or call 800.877.6259 ext.
 1031.

 - PLUS Master Promissory Note (PMPN) - Complete a PMPN for each dependent student attending college.
 Once you complete a PMPN, it is good for 10 years.